harryyeh/chef-ipaddress/README.md

 # DESCRIPTION

 Chef's Cookbook to change an ip address on a node server and set it to static based on attributes defined in a JSON file.
 This has been tested and verified working on Ubuntu 12.04.
-All the receipe does is set a static ip by overwriting the /etc/network/interfaces file in Ubuntu.
+All the recipe does is set a static ip by overwriting the /etc/network/interfaces file in Ubuntu.

 # REQUIREMENTS